 15 And many among them shall stumble, and fall, and be broken, and be snared, and be taken.

-Two realities opening up a people to two different dimensions with the determining factor being that in which they trust.
+Two realities opening us up to two different dimensions with the determining factor being that in which we trust.

 In the next passage there is no mention of mikshol but the “stone” afore mentioned is now revealed to be the “corner stone” and the “sure foundation.”
 To reject this is to choose the pathway of death and hell: